 What’s the Difference Between Sole and Joint Legal Custody?

 It’s a common misconception that custody refers to all the factors of taking care of the child: making decisions for them, housing them, clothing them, attending the parent-teacher meetings, taking them to the doctor, then off to soccer practice.
 For many people, this is what the word custody means.

 But custody is actually divided and it is possible to have sole custody legally or physically, yet share the other through joint custody.
 So this quickly complicates things.
 This means that the decision between sole and joint custody is actually multiple decisions.
 So let’s dig in.

-First, it’s important to understand that the terms “legal custody,” “physical custody,” and even just “custody,” or are not used in court any more.
+First, it’s important to understand that the terms “legal custody,” “physical custody,” and even just “custody,” are not used in court anymore.
 The proper term is “allocation of parental responsibilities,” which is divided into “parenting time” and “significant-decision making authority.”

 In this article, we will use physical custody interchangeably with parenting time, and legal custody interchangeably with significant-decision making authority.

 Significant-decision making authority, commonly known as legal custody, refers to the responsibility and ability that a parent has to make decisions about their child’s life.
 Want to have a say in where the child goes to school?
 Need to have legal custody.
 Want to raise them up in your religion?
 Need to have legal custody.
 Want to make decisions about their doctors, housing, counseling, or any other decision?
 Without legal custody, you have no viable say.

 So how does sole or joint legal custody function?

 - Sole Legal Custody: Only the parent with sole legal custody is responsible for making decisions about the child’s life.
 This means that they have the most influence over the important decisions in the child’s life, but also that they have sole responsibility for any negative consequences of those decisions.